buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

     provoked the message.

 ``mode``
-    (string).
-Default to ``all``.
-One of:

-    ``all``
-        Send mail about all builds, both passing and failing
+    (list of strings).
+A combination of:

     ``change``
-        Only send mail about builds which change status
+        Send mail about builds which change status.

     ``failing``
-        Only send mail about builds which fail

-    ``warnings``
-        Only send mail about builds which fail or generate warnings
+        Send mail about builds which fail.

     ``passing``
-        Only send mail about builds which succeed
+        Send mail about builds which succeed.

     ``problem``
-        Only send mail about a build which failed when the previous build has passed.
+        Send mail about a build which failed when the previous build has passed.

-        If your builds usually pass, then this will only send mail when a problem occurs.
+    ``warnings``
+        Send mail about builds which generate warnings.

+    Defaults to (``failing``, ``passing``, ``warnings``).

 ``builders``
     (list of strings).
 A list of builder names for which mail should be